Accudio/alistair-shepherd/src/writing/cead-consent.md

 There are many solutions to do this as investors have monopolised on businesses grappling with the issue of tracking and consent.

-Companies like OneTrust offer pricey 'hosted consent solutions' that supposedly solve all your problems.
-However when I load their site my browser tells me it's blocked 14 trackers.
+Some large 'privacy-focused' corporations offer pricey 'hosted consent solutions' that supposedly solve all your problems.
+However when I load the site of one, my browser tells me it's blocked 14 trackers.
 If you've ever been annoyed by a cookie popup, it's probably a solution like this.
 A big annoying popup that makes opting out difficult and will send all your preferences to a tracking service to track your consent.

-My opinion is that these companies are morally corrupt.
+My opinion is that some of these companies are morally corrupt.
 Tracking the consent of users on a remote server is still tracking and they charge extortionate fees to fix a problem their own investors created.

 I think the fix is a lot easier.
 Our webpage only runs tracking scripts when we say so.
 That's why I made Cead Consent.